Ivorforce/Monoteny/README.md

 TenLang takes this to heart: Generic types are resolved with user code at compile time.
 The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
 I hope this truly covers all (computable) use-cases.

-All functions can be imported at compile-time using a `compiletime import`.
-These imports cannot be circular.

 ### Collections Combinations

 In many languages, several independent types of collections exist, e.g. arrays, named tuples (-> 3d points, 2D size) and dictionaries.
 While 'Collection' interfaces support some number of functions, often algorithms end up being implemented many times.